cockroachdb/docs/v20.2/authentication.md

     Note that the client still needs the CA certificate to validate the nodes' certificates.

-    To create a user with a password, use the `WITH PASSWORD` clause of [`CREATE ROLE`](create-role.html) OR `CREATE USER`(create-user.html).
-To add a password to an existing user, use the [`ALTER ROLE`](alter-role.html) OR [`ALTER USER`](alter-user.html) statement.
-Note that the user performing these actions [must have the `CREATEROLE` and `CREATELOGIN` permissions](create-role.html#create-a-role-that-can-create-other-roles-and-manage-authentication-methods-for-the-new-roles) or be a member of the `admin` role.
+    - To create a user with a password, use the `WITH PASSWORD` clause of [`CREATE ROLE`](create-role.html) or `CREATE USER`(create-user.html).
+    - To add a password to an existing user, use the [`ALTER ROLE`](alter-role.html) or [`ALTER USER`](alter-user.html) statement.
+    - To remove a user's password and thereby disable password authentication for the user, use `WITH PASSWORD NULL` clause of [`ALTER ROLE`](alter-role.html) or [`ALTER USER`](alter-user.html).
+    - Note that the user performing these actions [must have the `CREATEROLE` and `CREATELOGIN` permissions](create-role.html#create-a-role-that-can-create-other-roles-and-manage-authentication-methods-for-the-new-roles) or be a member of the `admin` role.

 - **Password authentication without TLS**

     <span class="version-tag">New in v20.2</span> For deployments where transport security is already handled at the infrastructure level (e.g. IPSec with DMZ), and TLS-based transport security is not possible or not desirable, CockroachDB now supports delegating transport security to the infrastructure with the new experimental flag `--accept-sql-without-tls` for [`cockroach start`](cockroach-start.html#security).

     With this flag, SQL clients can establish a session over TCP without a TLS handshake.
 They still need to present valid authentication credentials, for example a password in the default configuration.
 Different authentication schemes can be further configured as per `server.host_based_authentication.configuration`.
+Note that we recommend using certificate-based authentication instead of password authentication whenever possible.
+For more information, see [Password authentication considerations](#password-authentication-considerations).

     Example:
     {% include copy-clipboard.html %}
     ~~~ shell
-    $ cockroach sql --user=jpointsman --insecure
+    $ cockroach sql --user=jpointsman
     ~~~

     ~~~